ColumPaget/Alaya/README.md

 Currently supported settings are:

 ```
 cache=<seconds>       The number of seconds that items under this path can be cached for.
 compress=<Y/n>        Should the server use compression (TransferEncoding: gzip) when sending documents from this path?
+mimetype=<mimetype>   Mimetype (HTTP Content-Type) for matching files.
 ```